Jonathan Rosen

-Jonathan Rosen (born 1963) is an American author and editor.
+Jonathan Rosen is an American author and editor.

 Education

 Rosen graduated from Yale and began graduate studies working towards a PhD in English at the University of California, Berkeley.
 He dropped out of graduate school to become a writer.

 Career

-In 1990 he was hired by The Jewish Daily Forward to create an arts section of the paper's then newly editorially independent English language edition, a job he held for 10 years.
-As of 2007 he was editorial director of the Nextbook.
+In 1990 Rosen was hired by Seth Lipsky at The Jewish Daily Forward to create an arts section of the paper's then newly editorially independent English language edition.
+He held the job for 10 years.
+As of 2007, he was editorial director of Nextbook.

-Rosen's Joy Comes in the Morning (2004) features the protagonist, Rabbi Deborah Green, who struggles with the perceptions of women rabbis.
+Rosen's novel Joy Comes in the Morning (2004) features a protagonist, Rabbi Deborah Green, who struggles with the perceptions of women rabbis.
 This work's inclusion of a woman rabbi is viewed as a significant development in American Jewish writings featuring women rabbis.